marconicivitavecchia/esp32-radar/json_parser.md

 # **JSON parser**

+Is a recursive parser of JSON data received asynchronously (representing the commands from the web interface).
+Returns the path of the command in the received JSON data structure.

+The path must correspond to the path of the function to be called in the data structure of the command map.
+Invokes the function which, in the command map, has its pointer on that path.

 ## **Definition of topic and payload**

 Map of the functions to be executed on a certain path of the received commands (statuses):